Disney is divided into five major business segments: Studio Entertainment, Parks and Resorts, Consumer Products, Interactive Media and Media Networks.

 Disney acquired Lucasfilm Ltd. in December for $4.06 billion in cash and stock.
 Owned by famed director George Lucas, the company is best known for the Star Wars movie franchise.
-Disney says it plans to release a new Star Wars film in 2015 with additional movies in the future.
+Disney says it plans to release a new Star Wars film in 2015 with another new movie every year.

 Brothers Walter and Roy Disney established the Disney Brothers studio in 1923 to develop cartoons.
 The first cartoon was known as Alice Comedies based on Alice in Wonderland.
 The company's name was changed to Walt Disney Productions in 1929.